lukebarone/lukebarone.github.io/index.md

 *November 2006 to April 2009*

 **Duties:**
-- Sole IT-person for Northern BC for customer base of 800
+- Sole IT-person for Northern BC for customer base of 800 businesses
 - All computer tasks related to the branch, as directed by the National MIS department
 - Consult with Sales Team to ensure our products will work with various customer environments
 - Manage "trunk inventory" for tools and parts needed for any situation